 I own 50 percent of a plumbing business.
 We intend to sell it to our two key employees.
 We need someone to take over the inner workings and have a third party willing to buy in, but she wants to include her bookkeeping business as part of the package.

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.By "we intend," do you mean that you and your other 50 percent partner (assuming there is only one) intend to sell, or is it just you?
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »By "we intend," do you mean that you and your other 50 percent partner (assuming there is only one) intend to sell, or is it just you?
 That can change the dynamics of all this.

 Also, your potential employee-purchasers may not want to be saddled with this particular third party--and especially not her bookkeeping business (when they may only have wanted to be involved in a plumbing business).
 They may have ideas of their own as to how to handle the "inner workings."